op1hacks/op1repacker/README.md

 Tool for unpacking and repacking OP1 firmware. *This is a work in progress!*

  - Requires Python3
- - Tested on Linux and OS X
+ - Tested on Linux, OS X and Windows 10

 ## Disclaimer